Paddle boarding with Kids

 I have three kids (current ages: 11, 6, and 3).
 The older two have successfully navigated paddling on their own, but the first time requires patience and teaching.
 Like with all firsts, whatever they may be, the first time will be SCARY (even if they don’t show it), you know your kids and every child will be different.
 You’ll likely have to adjust to each child a little differently.
 All three of mine are vastly different.

 Oldest Child: Had to convince him to paddle alone (he was 5), waiting for the perfect calm day.
 We spent forever sitting down before he finally decided that he was ready to stand, and boy was that smile worth it.
 It was a long paddle in time and a short paddle in distance.
 Fast forward to 11, and he can paddle around like a pro!

-Middle Child: "I can do this," (age 6), "I don't need any help, I don't need to wear a life jacket, I know how to hold the paddle…" I have a feeling that a lot of you can relate to this one.
+Middle Child: "I can do this," (age 6).
+"I don't need any help, I don't need to wear a life jacket, I know how to hold the paddle…" I have a feeling a lot of you can relate to this one.
 So, I let her go and was right beside her and ready to coach her when the fear set in.
 She chose a rather windy day to declare that today was the day to paddle on her own, but who am I to stop a child that is ready to go.
-A lot of coaching and have a plan on how to get yourself and an extra board back to your starting point when your child declares "I can't do this," and sits down refusing to paddle.
+A lot of coaching and a pro tip is to have a plan on how to get yourself and an extra board back to your starting point when your child declares "I can't do this," and sits and refuse to paddle.

 PRO TIP: Always have a rope on your board; it is surprisingly easy to tow a board behind your own!